fett-tony/SystemControl/README.md

 # ServiceControl

+chkservice is the basis for ServiceControl.

-systemctl is the basic.
-ServiceControl this is a Qt creator project!
+This is a Qt Creator project!

-also download Qt Creator.
+Also download Qt Creator.

-This is a Qt Creator Projekt for run you musst set two options.
+You need to set two options before you can begin.

-That is the clock jump of my development and also consists of parts of this preliminary work.
+That is the clock leap in my development and also consists of parts of this preliminary work.

 chkservice can be installed on Ubuntu with: